MohiniPjadhav/Myntra_Products_Data_Analysis/README.md

 The analysis provides valuable insights into Myntra's pricing strategies, discount effectiveness, customer ratings, and product performance.
 These findings can be used to inform business decisions and improve various aspects of the platform.

 ## File Structure
-- `myntra_analysis.ipynb`: Jupyter Notebook containing all the code and analysis
+- `Myntra EDA.ipynb`: Jupyter Notebook containing all the code and analysis
 - `README.md`: This file, providing an overview of the project

 ## How to Use